 - If you experience cold-like symptoms, coughing, shortness of breath and/or an elevated temperature or fever: stay at home and get tested for the coronavirus.
 Call 0800-1202 for an appointment.

-- Also stay home if you have been in close contact with someone who has tested postivie for coroanavirus.
+- Also stay at home if you have been in close contact with someone who has tested postivie for coroanavirus.
 Get yourself tested if you develop symptoms – or after five days if you still do not have any symptoms.

 What to do if you feel sick?